Klalena/data_stories_of_alena.github.io/_posts/2020-08-28-How-to-Make-Personal-Website-Fast-and-Easy.md

 ## Step IV: Customize your website

 Congratulations!
 You've just created your own website.
 Indeed, it was not that bad.
-Now, you just need to custimize it.
+Now, you just need to customize it.

-1. Open `<_config.yml>`file in the repository and make all the relevent changes to the default settings.
+1. Open `_config.yml` file in the repository and make all the relevant changes to the default settings.
 To make the changes, click on the *pencil* icon displayed at the top right corner.
 The settings are mostly self-explanatory and should not be hard to follow.
-Once you are done, press *commit* button and the website will be updated within a few minutes.
+Once you are done, press *commit* button, and the website will be updated within a few minutes.

 For example, you may want to personalize the colors of your website:
 Here are the default colors:

 ![colors](/assets/img/colors.png)

 💡 When choosing colors for your website, I found this [article](https://visme.co/blog/website-color-schemes/) helpful.
-Also, you can make your own color using [this color picker](https://www.google.com/search?q=color+picker).
+Also, you can make your own color using [this](https://www.google.com/search?q=color+picker) color picker.

-2.
+2. Next, change the title and text in `aboutme.md` and `index.html` documents found in your project repo.
+The text in `aboutme.md` file will be displayed in  *About me* section of your website, while text in `index.html` is displayed on the home page.

+3. Lastly, to add your posts, go to `_posts` folder in your repo.
+You will see two posts there, which you can remove.

+❗ It's important to note that your posts should be in **Markdown** format.
+It implies that it needs to satisfy the following 3 properties:

+    - Starts with the date (2020-08-28)
+    - Ends with `.md`
+    - Words of the name are separated with `-`

+For example, if you look at the address of this page,  you can see that the name of this post is `2020-08-28-How-to-Make-Personal-Website-Fast-and-Easy.md`.
+To leran more about the basics of Markdown, check [here](2020-08-28-How-to-Make-Personal-Website-Fast-and-Easy.md).

+Now, that you know about the right format of the post, it's time to create one!
+To do so, you need to click on `Add File --> Upload` files and name the post in the **year-m-d-the-name-of-file.md** format.

-For more information, please check [here](https://github.com/daattali/beautiful-jekyll).
+For more information on the GitHub pages website with Jekyll, please check [here](https://github.com/daattali/beautiful-jekyll).